Journaling for Self-Expression - The Art of Organizing Your Mind Through Writing

 Pattern Discovery

 Consistent journaling reveals patterns in your thoughts and emotions.
 "Mondays always bring low mood" or "I feel irritated after meeting a certain person."
 Recognizing previously unconscious patterns makes it easier to take action.
-(Books on journaling can also be helpful)
+Books on journaling can also be helpful.
+Simply noticing a pattern enables early detection ("I'm about to enter the same loop again"), letting you consciously choose a coping strategy.

 1. Morning Pages